astrcrai/prospero-docs/docs/source/index.rst

   :width: 800
   :alt: Prospero

-**PROSPERO** is available for use by all research staff and postgraduate research students at LJMU, to request access please see :ref:`access<Access>`.
+**PROSPERO** is available for use by all research staff and postgraduate research students at LJMU, to request access please see :ref:`Access`.

 ..
 IMPORTANT::